• Home

 Ventilation

-But this is a single-layer tent, condensation can never be avoided in any case, and you will surely have it here, dependent on weather conditions, the draft in the tent, and the number of occupants; two people can exhale almost one liter of vapor/water during the night.
+But this is a single-layer tent, condensation can never be avoided in any case, and you will surely have it here, dependent on weather conditions, the drafts in the tent, and the number of occupants.

 Other features